wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 ## Install the Python Client Library

-The client library is a useful tool to have installed if you are working with Nexmo and Python.
-The client library simplifies the job of making Nexmo API calls.
+The client library is a useful tool to have installed if you are working with Vonage and Python.
+The client library simplifies the job of making Vonage API calls.

 In this article it is used to make a single REST API call - "Update Call".